Dollar subdued as confidence returns, focus on U.S.-China trade talks

 However, there are still concerns over Turkish President Tayyip Erdogan’s policies to combat the country’s double-digit inflation and his row with Washington over detained American pastor Andrew Brunson.

-The offshore Chinese yuan was little changed at 6.87 per dollar.
+The offshore Chinese yuan was little changed at 6.87 per dollar CNH=D4.
 It had rallied more than 1 percent on Thursday in light of the U.S.-China trade talk news, pulled back from a 19-month trough of 6.9585 set midweek.

-The dollar nudged up 0.1 percent to 110.99 yen, on track to end the week virtually flat.
+The dollar nudged up 0.1 percent to 110.99 yen JPY=, on track to end the week virtually flat.

-The Australian dollar edged down 0.1 percent to $0.7255 after Reserve Bank of Australia (RBA) Governor Philip Lowe said on Friday that interest rates will stay at record lows “for a while yet” as inflation remains lukewarm and there is still spare capacity in the labour market.
+The Australian dollar edged down 0.1 percent to $0.7255 AUD=D4 after Reserve Bank of Australia (RBA) Governor Philip Lowe said on Friday that interest rates will stay at record lows "for a while yet" as inflation remains lukewarm and there is still spare capacity in the labor market.

 The Aussie had gained 0.3 percent the previous day following news of the new round of U.S.-China trade discussions.